- Submitted by Dahlia on 29th Jun 2009

 - Curry Leaves - 2-3 springs (keep the leaves whole or tear it with hands)

 Cut the chicken into medium sized pieces and wash it nicely.
+Traditionally this is made with bone in chicken pieces.
+You can however make it with boneless chicken too.

 - Mix the chicken with all the ingredients in the spice mix - red chili powder, kashmiri chili powder, pepper powder, fennel powder, turmeric powder and salt.
 You can also mix all the spices in a separate bowl and then rub it onto the chicken pieces.
 I haven't added Kashmiri chili powder or paprika here.